UW-UPL/resources/README.md

 - [Learn You a Haskell for Great Good!](https://learnyouahaskell.com/chapters) - Another book about Haskell.
 - [Category Theory for Programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/) - An intro to Category Theory (the mathematical design patterns behind programs and data transformation).
 - [The Rust Programming Language](https://doc.rust-lang.org/book/) - An intro to programming in Rust.
-- [Logical Foundations](https://softwarefoundations.cis.upenn.edu/lf-current/toc.html) - An intro to programming in Coq.
+- [Logical Foundations](https://softwarefoundations.cis.upenn.edu/lf-current/toc.html) - An intro to programming in Coq (a "Proof Assistant").
+- [Learn Prolog Now!](https://lpn.swi-prolog.org/lpnpage.php?pageid=online) - A fast-and-friendly introduction to Prolog (a "Logic Programming" language).
+- [Learn APL](https://xpqz.github.io/learnapl/intro.html) - A gateway into the rabbit-hole of array languages.

 ## Podcasts
 - [Lex Fridman](https://lexfridman.com/podcast/) - A very popular (non-technical) podcast that sometimes involves CS and AI related topics.
 - [CppCast](https://cppcast.com/) - A podcast focusing on everything C++.
 - [Algorithms + Data Structures = Programs](https://adspthepodcast.com/) - Casual discussions between two professional C++ developers, and (occasionally) their guests.
 - [The Array Cast](https://www.arraycast.com/) - A podcast focusing on the fringe "array programming" paradigm, with a panel of experts in various array languages (APL, J, Q, K, BQN, etc.).
-- [Lambda Cast](https://www.listennotes.com/podcasts/lambdacast-lambdacast-c8bseLqG1Eg/) - A gradual introduction to functional programming, in the form of ~20 conversations between developers with various levels of FP experience
+- [Lambda Cast](https://www.listennotes.com/podcasts/lambdacast-lambdacast-c8bseLqG1Eg/) - A gradual introduction to functional programming, in the form of ~20 conversations between developers with various levels of FP experience.
 - [Functional Geekery](https://www.functionalgeekery.com/) - Conversations between one dude and various functional programming enthusiasts and experts.
 - [Not Related](https://notrelated.xyz/) - A series of monologues by the infamous Arch-Linux fanatic [Luke Smith](https://www.youtube.com/@LukeSmithxyz) that have nothing to do with computers (they mostly focus on ancient history, society, and other theoretical academic topics) - though you can't learn much about computers from this podcast, I think it's a useful example of how it's possible to be an Arch user who talks about things that aren't Linux.